Radar-Guided Polynomial Fitting for Metric Depth Estimation: Experiments

-While RadarCam-Depth also utilizes an MDE backbone, its complex processing of raw MDE predictions can be seen to distort initially correct depth structure.
-In Image C, the tree trunk and attached fern are incorrectly placed at different depths despite the initial MDE predictions correctly positioning them at similar depths.
+RadarCam-Depth predicts a per-pixel scale map; the large number of degrees of freedom can make it challenging to preserve initially correct MDE depth structure.
+As shown in the top-left of Image C, the tree trunk and attached fern are incorrectly placed at different depths despite the initial MDE predictions correctly positioning them at similar depths.
 Furthermore, overfitting to specific regions within a scene---particularly those with denser ground truth---may reduce overall error relative to the MDE model but can lead to unintended geometric artifacts.
-This can result in the omission of entire structures in the predicted depth map, such as the highlighted building on the left of Image A and the construction crane arms in Image B. GET-UP also struggles to accurately infer depth structure, resulting in the omission of objects across all three samples: the highlighted building in Image A, the crane arms in Image B, and foreground tree branches in Image C.
+This can result in the omission of entire structures in the predicted depth map, such as the highlighted building on the left of Image A and the crane arms in Image B. GET-UP also struggles to accurately infer depth structure, resulting in the omission of objects: the highlighted building in Image A, the crane arms in Image B, and foreground tree branches in Image C.

+As the degree of the polynomial increases, the maximum possible number of inflection points also grows, giving POLAR greater expressive power to correct misalignments between the many elements of the scene in Fig.~\ref{fig:polynomials}, including cars, trucks, trees, buildings, and traffic lights.
+This is reflected in the successively improved error maps.
+See Sec.~\ref{sec:comparative} for quantitative evaluations.